moov-io/wire/docs/README.md

 ## Purpose

-Moov Wire implements a reader, writer, and validator for FED Wire Messages (Fedwire) in an HTTP server and Go library.
-The HTTP server is available in a Docker image and the Go package `github.com/moov-io/wire` is available.
+Moov Wire implements a reader, writer, and validator for the **legacy FAIM** Fedwire Funds message format (Fedwire Application Interface Manual) in an HTTP server and Go library.

+The Fedwire Funds Service transitioned to **ISO 20022** on July 14, 2025.
+FAIM is no longer accepted for live traffic.
+For new integrations, use [moov-io/wire20022](https://github.com/moov-io/wire20022).
+This project remains available for historical FAIM files, testing, and migration.

 ## Getting help